Which place is cheaper, Greensboro or Asheville?

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Asheville is $106, while the average daily cost in Greensboro is $130.
+The average daily cost (per person) in Asheville is $133, while the average daily cost in Greensboro is $162.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Asheville and Greensboro in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Asheville and Greensboro in more detail.

 Below are a few samples from actual travelers for food and meal costs in Asheville:

 Also, here are some specific examples of food and dining related activities in Asheville.